oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_TrainingOptimizations_AMX_BF16/README.md

 | Script                             | Description
 |:---                                |:---
-|`pytorch_training_amx_bf16.py`      | The script performs training with AMX BF16 and compares the performance against the baseline
+|`pytorch_training_amx_bf16.py`      | The script performs training with Intel® AMX BF16 and compares the performance against the baseline
 |`pytorch_training_avx512_bf16.py`   | The script performs training with AVX512 in BF16

 ## Set Environment Variables